File IQ Installation for AWS EC2

 4. Join the File IQ Appliance to Active Directory by following these steps:

-1. Navigate to the Configuration menu.
-Under the CIFS & Directory Services section, select Directory Services.
+1. From the Configuration menu, select Directory Services under the CIFS & Directory Services section.

-2. In the Domain field, enter the fully qualified Active Directory domain name.
+2. Enter the fully qualified Active Directory domain name in the Domain entry field.

-3. Unless your Nasuni Account Manager instructs, do not change any other fields.
+3. Unless instructed by your Nasuni Account Manager, do not change any other fields.

 4. Click Continue.
 The Confirm/Authenticate Directory Service dialog box appears.